nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Finding contacts by keywords

-  1. Prerequisites: There are 5 contacts in the contact list.
+* Prerequisites: There are 5 contacts in the contact list.
 The contact details are as follows:
     * category: ATT, name: Marina Bay Sands, phone: 66888868, email: marinabaysands@example.com,
     address: 10 Bayfront Ave, Singapore 018956, review: amazing
     * category: COM, name: VivoCity, phone: 63776860, email: vivocity@example.com,
     address: 1 HarbourFront Walk, Singapore 098585, review: meh
     * category: ATT, name: Gardens By The Bay, phone: 64206848, email: gbtb@example.com,
     address: 18 Marina Gardens Dr, Singapore 018953, review: - No Review -
     * category: FNB, name: HANS IM GLUCK German Burgergrill, phone: 66112233, email: Hansburgergrill@example.com,
     address: 362 Orchard Rd, International Building, Singapore 238887, review: Excellent burgers
     * category: FNB, name: Prive Somerset, phone: 66334422, email: privesomerset@example.com,
-      address: 313 Orchard Rd, #01-28, Singapore 238895, review: its alright
+    address: 313 Orchard Rd, #01-28, Singapore 238895, review: its alright<br><br>

-  2. Test case: `find sands`<br>
+    1. Test case: `find sands`<br>
     Expected: Contacts Pane shows the contact with the name "Marina Bay Sands".

-  3. Test case: `find marina`<br>
+    2. Test case: `find marina`<br>
        Expected: Contacts Pane shows 2 contacts  —  the contact with the name "Marina Bay Sands" and the contact with the address "18 Marina Gardens Dr, Singapore 018953".

-  4. Test case: `find bay`<br>
+    3. Test case: `find bay`<br>
        Expected: Contacts Pane shows 2 contacts  —  the contact with the name "Marina Bay Sands" and the contact with the name "Gardens By The Bay".

-  5. Test case: `find orchard`<br>
+    4. Test case: `find orchard`<br>
        Expected: Contacts Pane shows 2 contacts  —  the cnotact with the address "362 Orchard Rd, International Building, Singapore 238887" and the contact with the address "313 Orchard Rd, #01-28, Singapore 238895".

-  6. Test case: `find 66`<br>
+    5. Test case: `find 66`<br>
        Expected: Contacts Pane shows 3 contacts  —  the contacts with the phone numbers "66888868", "66112233" and "66334422" respectively.

-  7. Test case: `find amazing excellent`<br>
+    6. Test case: `find amazing excellent`<br>
        Expected: Contacts Pane shows 2 contacts  —  the contacts with the reviews "amazing" and "Excellent burgers" respectively.

-  8. Test case: `find example`<br>
+    7. Test case: `find example`<br>
        Expected: Contacts Pane shows all 5 contacts  —  the contacts with their emails containing the word "example".

-  9. Test case: `find test`<br>
+    8. Test case: `find test`<br>
        Expected: No contact is shown in the Contacts Pane.

-  10. Other incorrect find commands to try: `find`, `find x`, `...` (where x is any keyword that does match any contacts' names, phones, emails, addresses or reviews)<br>
+    9. Other incorrect find commands to try: `find`, `find x`, `...` (where x is any keyword that does match any contacts' names, phones, emails, addresses or reviews)<br>
        Expected: Error details shown in Results Pane.

 ### Filtering contacts